|

 REPUBLIC OF VANUATU

-Official name: Republic of Vanuatu / République du Vanuatu / Ripablik blong Vanuatu
+• Official name: Republic of Vanuatu / Republique du Vanuatu / Ripablik blong Vanuatu

-Location: Pacific
+• Location: Pacific

-International organisations: African, Caribbean and Pacific Group of States, The Commonwealth of Nations,
+• International organisations: African, Caribbean and Pacific Group of States, Commonwealth of Nations,

-The Non-Aligned Movement, Pacific Islands Forum, The United Nations
+Non-Aligned Movement, Pacific Islands Forum, United Nations

-Borders: None
+• Borders: None

-Coastline: Coral Sea, Pacific Ocean
+• Coastline: Coral Sea, Pacific Ocean

-Land area: 12,200 Km2
+• Land area: 12,200 Km2

-Ethnicity: Almost the entire population is of Melanesian stock.
+• Ethnicity: Almost the entire population is of Melanesian stock.
 There are small European and Chinese

 minorities.

-language of government, media and business.
+the language of government, media and business.
 Many Melanesian languages are spoken.

-Religion: Most of the population are Christians, the majority Protestant.
+• Religion: Most of the population are Christians, the majority Protestant.
 Many people follow indigenous cults.

-Form of government: Parliamentary democratic republic.
+• Form of government: Parliamentary democratic republic.
 Vanuatu is divided into six provinces.

-Capital: Port Vila
+• Capital: Port Vila

-Constitution: The
+• Constitution: The

 Constitution of Vanuatu came into effect on 30 July 1980.

-Head of state: The President, chosen for a five-year term by an electoral college consisting of
+• Head of state: The President, chosen for a five-year term by an electoral college consisting of

 the legislature and the presidents of the regional councils.
-President Kalkot Matas Kelekele (or Kalkot Mataskelekele)
+President

-took office on
+Iolu Johnson Abil took office on 2 September 2009.

-Head of government: The Prime Minister, appointed by the President.
+• Head of government: The Prime Minister, appointed by the President.
 The

 Prime Minister is the leader of the largest party in the legislature and is accountable to it.

-Legislature: Vanuatu has a unicameral legislature, the Parliament, which has 52 members elected for four-year
+• Legislature: Vanuatu has a unicameral legislature, the Vanuatu Parliament,

 terms from non-proportional multi-member constituencies.

-Electoral authority: The Vanuatu Election Commission administers elections.
+• Electoral authority: The Vanuatu Election Commission administers elections.

-Political Rights 1, Civil Liberties 2
+• Freedom House 2009 rating: Political Rights 2, Civil Liberties 2

 Political history

-The Melanesian islands were first discovered by the Portuguese explorer, Pedro Fernández de Quirós, in 1606.
+The Melanesian islands were first discovered by the Portuguese explorer, Pedro Fernandez de Quiros, in 1606.
 They

 were rediscovered by James Cook in 1774, and named by him the New Hebrides.
 During the 19th century the islands were